srauph/SOEN471/README.md

 ## Model classes

- - Recommender Engine + Clustering/KNN
+ - Recommender Engine + KNN
     - To answer the first research question, we can make use of ingredient information from recommended recipes and transform it into a vectorized format.
 The model would then compare the user's pantry inventory to the recommended recipe's ingredients vector using similarity measures such as cosine similarity or Jaccard similarity.
 Recipes that have a higher similarity score would be recommended to the user.

 - Collaborative Filtering